The adjusting entry to record an accrued revenue is:

-*Appropriate receivable account such as Accounts Receivable, Rent Receivable, Interest Receivable, etc.
+*Appropriate receivable such as Accounts Receivable, Rent Receivable, Interest Receivable, etc.

 **Income account such as Service Revenue, Rent Income, Interest Income, etc.

-On December 31, 2013, Gray Network Services performed $300 worth of services to a client.
-The amount has not yet been collected and was never recorded in the journal of the company.
+On December 31, 2021, Gray Electronic Repair Services rendered $300 worth of services to a client.
+However, the amount has not yet been collected.
+It was agreed that the customer will pay the amount on January 15, 2022.
+The transaction was not recorded in the books of the company as of 2021.

-In this case, we should make an adjusting entry to recognize the income since it has already been earned.
+In this case, we should make an adjusting entry in 2021 to recognize the income since it has already been earned.
 The adjusting entry would be:

 Example 1: Company ABC leases its building space to a tenant.
-The tenant pays monthly rental fees of $2,000 covering a period from the 1st to the 30th or 31st of the month.
-On June 30, 2013, ABC Company did not receive the rental fee for June yet and no record was made in the journal.
+The tenant agreed to pay monthly rental fees of $2,000 covering a period from the 1st to the 30th or 31st of every month.
+On December 31, 2021, ABC Company did not receive the rental fee for December yet and no record was made in the journal.

 Under the accrual basis, the rent income above should already be recognized because it has already been earned even if it has not yet been collected.
 The adjusting journal entry would be: